Resource use

 VCU Rice Rivers Center

-VCU Rice Rivers Center, Virginia’s first U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) Platinum certified building, features the following water conservation technologies:
+VCU Rice Rivers Center, Virginia’s first U.S. Green Building Council's Leadership in Energy and Environmental Design Platinum certified building, features the following water conservation technologies:

 - Urinals and water closets that use captured rainwater and grey water